sneelocke/Arduino-Uno-Midi-Xylophone/Readme2.txt

 battery pack for the launchers.
 A second USB cable used for the incoming MIDI stream seems a bit much.
 Ideally a single USB cable providing Arduino power and a MIDI serial stream would simplify the project.
 Or two battery power supplies inside the instrument would make setup easier.
-I have run the instrument on a USB wall charger for the Arduino, and a G2GO connector from my Samsung S3 cell phone.
+I have run the instrument on a USB wall charger for Arduino power, plus a OTG connector from my Samsung S3 cell phone.
 I use the Synthesia App on the phone to make the MIDI stream to feed the instrument.
-Works well and is more portable than a PC to drive it.
+Works well and is more portable than a PC, but does pause for a few milliseconds now and then when the cell phone is very busy.